online-go/gtp2ogs/docs/NOTES.md

 same reason, in that case, the default general value will not be taken into account if you set a specific value for ranked and unranked games

+#### I :

+note 1 : for example, ```--colorshandicap black``` will reject all games where opponent is not color black, which is the same as if the bot is not color white : this is especially useful if you have a very strong bot and if the game is a handicap game (with 1+ stones), then your bot will be able to always give handicap stones to its opponent even if the bot is lower ranked (ex: 5d bot giving 4 stones to a 6d opponent)

+note 2 : in the example in the note 1 above, if challenge color chosen by "automatic" or "random" color happen to be black, the bot will still reject challenge because "automatic" (`-1`) and "random" (`null`) are currently not supported by server to display their accurate value ("black" or "white"), same as for automatic handicap (`-1`) and automatic komi (`null`)